Going further it is actually possible to require proper authentication to access parts of the information contained in your web site.

 The “Hide at login” group means that the element is only visible when the user is not authenticated.
 The “Show at any login” group is used for elements which require authentication to access, but are okay for all groups to see.

 Notice how the page icon changes as soon as you save the new user rights.
-It it a visual reminder that this page is not public.
+It’s a visual reminder that this page is not public.
+If you try to access this page in the frontend, the TYPO3 error message “Page Not Found” will be shown.

 The next step is to place a login box somewhere so that visitors can authenticate and view the restricted information.